maggy1209/alx-system_engineering-devops/0x01-shell_permissions/README.md

 0:  Script switches the current user to the user `betty` .

     su betty
-Script that prints the effective username of the current user
+1.Script that prints the effective username of the current user

     whoami
-Script that prints all the groups the current user is part of.
+2.Script that prints all the groups the current user is part of.

     id -Gn
-Script that changes the owner of the file `hello` to the user `betty`
+3.Script that changes the owner of the file `hello` to the user `betty`

     chown betty hello

-Script that creates an empty file called `hello`
+4.Script that creates an empty file called `hello`

     touch hello
-Script that adds execute permission to the owner of the file `hello`
+5.Script that adds execute permission to the owner of the file `hello`

     chmod u+x hello
-Script that adds execute permission to the owner and the group owner, and read permission to other users, to the file `hello`
+6.Script that adds execute permission to the owner and the group owner, and read permission to other users, to the file `hello`

     chmod 745 hello
-Script that adds execution permission to the owner, the group owner and the other users, to the file `hello`.
+7.Script that adds execution permission to the owner, the group owner and the other users, to the file `hello`.

     chmod ugo+x hello
-A script that sets the permission to the file `hello` as follows:
+8.A script that sets the permission to the file `hello` as follows:
       * Owner: no permission at all
       * Group: no permission at all
       * Other users: all the permissions

     chmod 008 hello
-Script that sets permissions such that the owner has all permissions, group has read     and execute permissions and others have write and execute permissions.
+9.Script that sets permissions such that the owner has all permissions, group has read     and execute permissions and others have write and execute permissions.

     chmod 753 hello
-Script that sets the mode of the file `hello` the same as `olleh` ’s mode
+10.Script that sets the mode of the file `hello` the same as `olleh` ’s mode

     chmod --reference=olleh hello
+ 11.Script that adds execute permission to all subdirectories of the current directory       for the owner, the group owner and all other users.
+Regular files are not changed.

+    chmod -R +X .